Who We Are

-Mike Yow – President & Chief Executive Officer
+Mike Yow, LCAS – President & Chief Executive Officer

 Mike Yow began his career in substance abuse treatment in 1988 at the Crawford Center in Greensboro, NC.
 Mike brings a broad range of experience in inpatient, outpatient, and extended treatment services.
 He has been certified by the North Carolina Substance Abuse Professional Practice Board since 1993 and licensed since 1998.
 He holds a BA from Greensboro College and a Masters from UNC Greensboro.
 Mike joined Fellowship Hall in 1993 and has served as Assistant Clinical Director since 2001.
 He helped implement Fellowship Hall’s Extended Treatment Program in 2011 and has facilitated the program for the past 5 years.
 Mike has served as President & CEO since 2016.

 Mike Washo, MD – Medical Director

 Dr. Washo arrived as Medical Director at Fellowship Hall from RJ Blackley Alcohol and Drug Abuse Treatment Center in Butner, NC, where he served as staff psychiatrist.

 He holds a Bachelor’s Degree from Duke University and completed medical school at the University of Pittsburgh School of Medicine.
 He is Board Certified by the American Board of Psychiatry and Neurology and holds a second Board Certification from the American Board of Addiction Medicine.
 Through Fellowship Hall’s teaching relationship with Duke University School of Medicine Department of Psychiatry, Dr. Washo was no stranger to Fellowship Hall as he completed a clinical rotation here in the mid 2000s as part of his psychiatric residency at Duke.

 Kelly Scaggs, LCSW, LCAS, CCS, MAC, ICAADC – Clinical Director